TingtHou/AIGen/README.rst

 **Activation Functions**

-In the current version of the software, the activation function for the neural network layers is set to a linear function.
+In the current version of the software, the activation function for the neural network layers is set to a sigmoid function.
 In future releases, we plan to expand the available options by including a variety of other activation functions to enhance the model's flexibility and performance in capturing complex patterns within the data.